Who doesn’t like eating a nice salad during a balmy summer evening?

-- A hand dried apricots or a handful of raisins (or both)
+- A handful of dried apricots or a handful of raisins (or both)

-- 250 grams of tomatoes, such as cherry tomatoes or roma tomato
+- 250 grams of tomatoes, such as cherry tomatoes or cream tomatoes

-- Leaves of a few sprigs of fresh mint, chopped
+- Leaves of a few sprigs of fresh mint, finely chopped

-- Leaves of a few sprigs of fresh pepper, chopped
+- Leaves of a few sprigs of fresh pepper, finely chopped

-- Place the couscous in a large bowl and make the vegetable broth.
-Then add the broth little by little to the couscous, while you losroert the couscous with a fork.
-The couscous is now slowly being cooked to a certain.
-During this process add the chili powder and turmeric.
+- Place the couscous in a large bowl and make the vegetable stock.
+Then add the stock a little at a time to the couscous, while stirring the couscous with a fork.
+The couscous is now slowly and surely cooked.
+During this process, add the chili powder and turmeric.

-- Meanwhile the apricots and/or raisins in hot water for 10 to 15 minutes.
-Then pour the water off.
+- Meanwhile, the apricots and / or raisins in hot water for 10 to 15 minutes.
+Then drain the water.

 - Wash the vegetables.
-Cut the tomatoes in half and cut the pepper into pieces.
-Cut the forest or spring onions into thin rings and chop the fresh herbs finely.
+Cut the tomatoes in half and cut the bell pepper into pieces.
+Cut the spring onions into thin rings and finely chop the fresh herbs.

 - Roast the pine nuts in a dry frying pan until golden brown.
-Please note that they are not black.
+Make sure they do not turn black.

-- Mix the couscous, the dried fruit and the vegetables together in a bowl or bowl.
+- Mix the couscous, dried fruit and vegetables together in a bowl or bowl.

-- Now is to add the taste maker of this dish: argan oil.
-Divide a big dash of argan oil over the salad.
+- Now to add the seasoning of this dish: argan oil.
+Spread a large splash of argan oil over the salad.

 - Only when you are going to serve the couscous salad, add the roasted pine nuts.

-- Fancy something else?
+- Fancy something different?
 For example, add pistachio nuts or pomegranate seeds to the couscous salad.

-If you don’t get everything, no problem: the salad is also tasty tomorrow.
+If you don’t get it all, no problem: the salad is also tasty the next day.

 Recipe III: Zaalouk

 Zaalouk is the Moroccan name for eggplant salad.
 A herbal salad that is usually eaten as a dip.
-Of course eggplant is central in this salad, but the herbs and argan oil make this salad so tasty.
-Unlike the previous two salads in this blog, all the ingredients in this recipe are heated in the pan.
-That’s why we use a dash of olive oil in this dish except argan oil.
+Of course, eggplant takes center stage in this salad, but the herbs and argan oil are what make this salad so flavorful.
+Unlike the previous two salads in this blog, all the ingredients in this recipe are heated in a pan.
+That is why we use a dash of olive oil in addition to argan oil in this dish.